tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 * Be sure to emphasize the use of correct preprocessing, which is different for every use case.
 In this class, hardly any preprocessing will be needed.

-* Today's activities may be challenging for students as they introduce unfamiliar concepts and are very open ended.
-Be sure to provide support along with your TAs, and spend time in review, asking students to explain their rationales in regards to project work.
+* Today's activities may be challenging for students as they introduce unfamiliar concepts and are very open-ended.
+Be sure to provide support along with your TAs, and spend time in review, asking students to explain their rationales in regard to project work.

 * Have your TAs keep track with the [Time Tracker](TimeTracker.xlsx).